Code-Institute-Submissions/savasana_yoga/README.md

 #### The Navigation Menu

 The navigation menu is consistent for all users, except for one small difference.
 Admin users have an extra menu item in the Account dropdown called 'Class Management'.
-This link directs admin users to a form which allows them to create a new yoga class.
+This link directs admin users to a form that allows them to create a new yoga class.

-The navigation menu is divided into 6 nav-items:
+The navigation menu is divided into 6 nav items:

-- Home: which links users back to the homepage.
+- Home: links users back to the homepage.
-- Classes: which is a dropdown menu to display the yoga classes categories (Beginner and Advanced classes).
+- Classes: this is a dropdown menu to display the yoga classes categories (Beginner and Advanced classes).
-- Timetable: which links users to a dynamic timetable which displays the days and times yoga classes are offered.
+- Timetable: this links users to a dynamic timetable that displays the days and times yoga classes are offered.
-- Blog: which links users to the blog page, to view all blog posts.
+- Blog: this links users to the blog page, to view all blog posts.
-- Account: which is a dropdown menu that displays 'Register and Login' when a user isn't currently logged in.
+- Account: this is a dropdown menu that displays 'Register and Login' when a user isn't currently logged in.
 When a user is logged in, it displays 'Sign Out and My Profile'.
-The 'My Profile' directs users to their own profile page, where they can view their order history, and add/edit/remove their personal information.
+The 'My Profile' directs users to their profile page, where they can view their order history, and add/edit/remove their personal information.

 The final navigation link, the Shopping Cart, is utilized as an icon.
 I have decided to use an icon here, and push it to the right-hand side of the screen to separate it from the other navigation links.
 I have also added a counter to the icon, which displays the number of items currently in the shopping cart.
 When a user clicks on the Shopping Cart icon, they are directed to the shopping cart page, where they can view/edit/remove items currently in their cart.

 #### The Footer Section